 Through plan management, you can also access both NDIS registered and unregistered providers.
 The benefit here is that we make sure their prices keep within the NDIS price guide, so you don’t get overcharged for services.

-With us by your side as your plan manager, you have a team of NDIS experts looking after your funds, getting things done and keeping you in the loop.
-As your plan manager, we don't just look after your admin.
+With Plan Partners, we don't just look after your admin.
 We give you support, info and tools, so you can confidently manage your funds to get the supports you need.

-You’ll get access to our Dashboard, a handy online tool that makes it easy to track your spending through simple and intuitive breakdowns of your budgets, submit and track your invoices, claim exclusive offers and more.
+You also get access to our Dashboard, a handy online tool that makes it easy to track your spending, approve invoices and submit reimbursements.

 We have years of experience working in the disability sector and with the NDIS to help you understand your plan and what it covers, so you can navigate the NDIS with confidence and get the most out of your funds.

-Do I have to pay for plan management?
+Do you have to pay for plan management?

 Plan management is fully funded by the NDIS, which means you won’t have any out-of-pocket costs.

 If you self manage your funding, you’re able to use your funds to hire someone to assist with the financial admin of your plan.
-But unlike plan management, you don’t get additional funding s and it comes out of your Core budget, which can limit the other supports you’re able to access.
-It’s also unlikely that this person will know the ins and outs of the NDIS, your plan or funding as well as a plan manager.
+But unlike plan management, you don’t get additional funding and it comes out of your Core budget, which can limit other supports you’re able to access.
+Be careful about hiring an admin support person who may not know the ins and outs of NDIS funding.

 Paying providers yourself

 Some providers charge extra fees for dealing with the NDIS.
-This is why you may prefer to pay a provider up front using your own money and then get the NDIA to pay you back using your funding.
+This is why you may prefer to pay a provider up front using your own money and then get the NDIA to pay you back using your funding - what we call a reimbursement.

 Fortunately, you can do this with both plan management and self management.
-Even better, with Plan Partners, you get your money back the very next business day – that’s quicker than the NDIA!
+Even better, with Plan Partners, you can submit through your Dashboard and get your money back the very next business day – that’s quicker than the NDIA!

 This depends on your situation, personality and how much time you have.

-Both options let you access all service providers, regardless of whether they’re NDIS registered or not, so it really comes down to how hands on you want to be.
+Both options let you access all service providers, regardless of whether they’re NDIS registered or not, so it really comes down to your level of confidence and how hands on you want to be.

 If you enjoy taking a very active role in managing your finances and keeping detailed records, then self management might be for you.
 If you’d prefer to have the support and guidance of a professional, then plan management is the way to go.